Ultimate Fountain Real Estate Investing Guide for 2026

 Median Population Age

-Median population age should be nearly the age of a normal worker if a city has a good supply of renters.
-This may also signal that people are relocating into the region.
-If you find a high median age, your supply of tenants is going down.
-That is a poor long-term economic scenario.
+Median population age should be close to the age of a typical worker if a region has a good supply of renters.
+If people are resettling into the city, the median age will not have a problem remaining at the level of the employment base.
+If you discover a high median age, your source of tenants is declining.
+That is a poor long-term economic prospect.

 Employment Base Diversity